-Academica Dade, LLC, a professional charter school management company, provides management and administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting.
-The agreement between the School and the management company calls for a fee of \$450 per full time equivalent (FTE) student per year.
+Academica Dade, LLC, an educational service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting, financial reporting, and virtual education services.
+The agreement calls for a fee on a per student basis.

-The agreement is with Mater Academy, Inc. for a period of five years, through June 30, 2016, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
-During the year ended June 30, 2014, the School incurred \$173,250 in management fees.
+The agreement is with Mater Academy, Inc. through June 30, 2016, and unless terminated by the board shall be renewed along with any renewals to the charter agreement.
+An addendum was signed to extend the term of the agreement through September 30, 2016.
+During the year ended June 30, 2016, the School incurred \$274,275 in fees relating to this agreement.